mjj209/cf-for-k8s/docs/deploy.md

 > Make sure that your Kubernetes config (e.g, `~/.kube/config`) is pointing to the cluster you intend to deploy CF for K8s to.

 ### Kubernetes Cluster Requirements
 :exclamation: This project is in it's early stages of development and hence the resource requirements are subject to change in the future.
-This document and the release notes will be updated accordingly :exclamation:
+This document and the release notes will be updated accordingly. :exclamation:

 To deploy cf-for-k8s as is, the cluster should:
 * be running version 1.14.x, 1.15.x, or 1.16.x